SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/AddingInteraction.md

 ### Specialize clickEvent:

-Now we can specialise the `clickEvent:` method as follows:
+Now we can specialize the `clickEvent:` method as follows:
 - We get the graphical element that receives the mouse click using the message `currentTarget`.
 The message `currentTarget` returns the element that receives an event.
 - From this graphical card we access the card model and we pass this card model to the game model.